harshranjan-art/DEFAI-MCP/docs/TECHNICAL.md

 ### UUID-Based Identity — Privacy-Preserving Registration

-The recommended registration flow ensures the user's private key is entered exactly once in a secure dashboard form, then never appears again in any config file, chat message, or environment variable passed to Claude.
+The registration flow ensures the user's private key is entered exactly once in a secure dashboard form, then never appears again in any config file, chat message, or environment variable passed to Claude.

 ```
 Dashboard Register page (HTTPS, password-masked input)